 There are no foreign transaction fees and no annual fee the first year ($95 per year thereafter).
 We also love the fact you can redeem your points for statement credits to cover any purchase you want.

-If you plan to do your holiday shopping in department stores, you’ll definitely want to check out the list of department stores that qualify for the 5x point offer.
+If you plan to do your holiday shopping in department stores, you’ll definitely want to check out the list of department stores that qualify for the 5% cash back offer.
 There are plenty of popular stores on the list including Macy’s, Kohl’s, and Sears.
-You can also secure the 5x bonus points when you use Chase Pay to shop at stores like Walmart and Target.
+You can also secure the 5% cash back offer when you use Chase Pay® to shop at stores like Walmart and Target.
 You can check all the stores that take Chase Pay here.

-In addition to offering 5x points in categories that rotate each quarter, also note that the Chase Freedom® offers an initial signup bonus of $150 after you use your card for $500 in purchases within three months of account opening.
+In addition to offering 5% cash back in categories that rotate each quarter, also note that the Chase Freedom® offers a $150 bonus after you spend $500 in purchases in your first 3 months from account opening.
 Considering this card doesn’t charge an annual fee, it’s a no-brainer.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.